A Place Near Heaven

 A Place Near Heaven (Spanish: Un rincón cerca del cielo) is a 1952 Mexican comedy drama film directed by Rogelio A. González and starring Pedro Infante, Marga López and Andrés Soler.

-The film's art direction was by Jorge Fernández.
+It was shot at the San Angel Studios in Mexico City.
+The film's sets were designed by the art director Jorge Fernández.

+Synopsis

+Pedro González moves to Mexico City but faces a number of struggles in the capital.